Royal Navy: Exploration

 The Royal Navy played an historic role in several great global explorations of science and discovery.
 Beginning in the 18th century many great voyages were commissioned often in co-operation with the Royal Society, such as the Northwest Passage expedition of 1741.
 James Cook led three great voyages, with goals such as discovering Terra Australis, observing the Transit of Venus and searching for the elusive North-West Passage, these voyages are considered to have contributed to world knowledge and science.

-In the late 18th century, during a four year voyage Captain George Vancouver made detailed maps of the Western Coastline of North America.
-In the 19th century Charles Darwin made further contributions to science during the second voyage of HMS Beagle.
+In the late 18th century, during a four year voyage Captain George Vancouver made detailed maps of the western coastline of North America.

+In the 19th century, Charles Darwin made further contributions to science during the second voyage of HMS Beagle.
 The Ross expedition to the Antarctic made several important discoveries in biology and zoology.
 Several of the Royal Navy's voyages ended in disaster such as those of Franklin and Scott.
+Between 1872 and 1876 HMS Challenger undertook the first global marine research expedition, the Challenger expedition.

-World Wars
+World War I

-During the First World War, the Royal Navy's strength was mostly deployed at home in the Grand Fleet, confronting the German High Seas Fleet across the North Sea.
+During World War I, the Royal Navy's strength was mostly deployed at home in the Grand Fleet, confronting the German High Seas Fleet across the North Sea.
 Several inconclusive clashes took place between them, chiefly the Battle of Jutland in 1916.
 The British fighting advantage proved insurmountable, leading the High Seas Fleet to abandon any attempt to challenge British dominance.
-For its part, the Royal Navy under John Jellicoe also tried to avoid combat and remained in port at Scapa Flow for much of the war.
+The Royal Navy under John Jellicoe also tried to avoid combat and remained in port at Scapa Flow for much of the war.
 This was contrary to widespread prewar expectations that in the event of a Continental conflict Britain would primarily provide naval support to the Entente Powers while sending at most only a small ground army.
-Nevertheless, the Royal Navy played an important role in securing the British Isles and the English Channel, notably ferrying the entire British Expeditionary Force to the Western Front without the loss of a single life at the beginning of the war.
+Nevertheless, the Royal Navy played an important role in securing the British Isles and the English Channel, notably ferrying the entire British Expeditionary Force to the Western Front at the beginning of the war without the loss of a single life.

+The Royal Navy nevertheless remained active in other theatres, most notably in the Mediterranean Sea, where they waged the Dardanelles and Gallipoli campaigns in 1914 and 1915.
+British cruisers hunted down German commerce raiders across the world's oceans in 1914 and 1915, including the battles of Coronel, Falklands Islands, Cocos, and Rufiji Delta, among others.